gouthambs/karuth-source/content/articles/building_luigi_task_pipeline.rst

   <script src="https://gist.github.com/gouthambs/873ebce21062914f038d.js"></script>

 This example is rather self-explanatory.
-I have created a ``StreamHandler`` class as the ``Target`` just so that I can print to console.
+I use the ``MockFile`` class as the ``Target`` just so that I can print to console.
 One can instead use ``luigi.LocalFileTarget(filename)`` to use the file system as the target.
 The ``main_task_cls`` specifies ``SimpleTask`` as the task to run.
 The actual processing part of the task is encapsulated in the ``run`` method of the ``SimpleTask``